edgedock/dcmartin/MAKE.md

 ###  3.0 Command-line options
-The command line directives are options, but include:
+The command line directives are optional, but may be specified to control the architecture and naming of the artefacts.
+By default the native architecture is automatically detected and `TAG` is empty.

 + `BUILD_ARCH` - specify the architecture for the build process per `build.json` options
 + `TAG` - a _string_ value appened to _almost_ all artefacts, including Docker images, service `url`, ..

-These options may be specified when invoking the `make` command:
+These options may be specified when invoking the `make` command (see below) or statically specified by creating a file with the same name in the top-level directory, e.g. `echo 'experimental' > TAG`)

 ```
 % make BUILD_ARCH=arm64 TAG=experimental
 ```

 ### 3.1 `build`
-This target builds a Docker container for local execution.
+This target builds a local Docker container for the service.
+Output from the build is stored in the file `build.out`

 ### 3.2 `run`
-This target runs the locally built Docker container for the service.
+This target runs the local Docker container for the service.

 ### 3.3 `check`
-This target accesses the service on its mapped service port; see `service.json` for individual services
+This target checks the service on its mapped port; see `service.json` for individual services.
+For example, the `cpu` service responds on port `8581` with the following payload when `make check` is invoked in the `cpu/` directory.

 ```
 {